Kajuru: Temperature

 The study area experiences high temperature all year round, which is a characteristic of the tropics.
 The mean daily temperature in the area can be as high as 34 °C between months of March and May.
 Temperature could be as low as 20 °C during December to January.
 This low temperature is intensified by humidity due to the dry harmattan wind.
-The hottest month in Kajuru is April, with an average high temperature of 93°F and low temperature of 70°F. The cool season lasts for 3.3 months, from June 25 to October 4, with an average daily high temperature below 83°F. December is the coldest month in Kajuru, with an average low temperature of 56°F and high of 85°F. The hot season lasts for 2.2 months, from February 13 to April 20, with an average daily high temperature above 92°F.
+The hottest month in Kajuru is April, with an average high temperature of 93 °F and low temperature of 70 °F. The cool season lasts for 3.3 months, from June 25 to October 4, with an average daily high temperature below 83 °F. December is the coldest month in Kajuru, with an average low temperature of 56 °F and high of 86 °F. The hot season lasts for 2.2 months, from February 13 to April 20, with an average daily high temperature above 92 °F.

 Rainfall and relative humidity

 The study area has two seasons as earlier mentioned.
 These two seasons are determined by two prevailing air masses blowing over the area at different periods during the year.

 One of the air masses is the north easterlies, which is a continental air mass that sets in from the month of November and lasts to early march.
 During this period, precipitation is very low or absent.
 The air mass is dry and dust-laden.

 The second air mass is the south westerlies, which begins to set in from late march and ends around the month of October.
-During this period, precipitation and humidity are very high and rainfall exceeds 1,300mm a year.
+During this period, precipitation and humidity are very high and rainfall exceeds 1,300 mm a year.
 The maximum rainfall is experienced in the month of August; during this time, rainfall is usually very heavy with thunderstorms.

 The relative humidity ranges between 65% and 70% in the rainy season and between 18% and 38% in the dry season.